C-130 Hercules transporting 182nd Security Forces Squadron to Washington D.C. for presidential inauguration support Jan. 14, 2021 (B-Roll)

 A C-130 Hercules assigned to the 182nd Airlift Wing, Illinois Air National Guard, transports equipment and Airmen with the 182nd Security Forces Squadron to Washington D.C. for presidential inauguration support from Peoria, Ill., Jan.
 14, 2021.
 The Airmen were part of the up to 15,000 National Guardsmen authorized by the Department of Defense to assist civilian authorities in operations supporting the 59th presidential inauguration.
-(U.S. Air National Guard video by Senior Airman Paul Helmig)
+(U.S. Air National Guard video by Staff Sgt.
+Joseph Pagan & Senior Airman Paul Helmig)

+00:00 - Airmen with the 182nd Airlift Wing, Illinois Air National Guard, load presidential inauguration support equipment onto a C-130 Hercules aircraft in Peoria, Ill., Jan.
+14, 2021.

+01:43 - Security forces specialists with the 182nd Security Forces Squadron prepare to depart Peoria, Ill., for Washington D.C. to provide presidential inauguration support to civilian authorities.

 |Date Taken: